apache/incubator-kie-kogito-apps/ui-packages/packages/trusty/it-tests/README.md

 This project contains Cypress test suites to verify UI of Trusty AI Console.

+All steps should be performed from the component folder it means kogito-apps/ui-packages/packages/trusty (`cd ..`).

 ### Run integration tests with mocked data

 This is a basis test suite which should verify that UI of Trusty AI is running and mocked data are shown as expected.